9swampy/Telnet/README.md

 v0.10 introduced an unintended dependency that's removed as of 0.11.2.

-## Most common functions in C# nuGet
+## Most common functions in C# NuGet
-Depending which version of this library you use, you may or may not have access to synchronous versions.
+Depending on which version of this library you use, you may or may not have access to asynchronous functionality.
+Wherever possible we would recommend using the async overloads.
  - Client - ```var client = new Client(\<ip string>, \<port#>, new CancellationToken()));```
     + Needed to setup the connection
  - TryLogin - ```bool result = await client.TryLoginAsync(\<username>, \<password>, \<Timout ms>,  \<lineFeed default='\\n'>)```
-    + Most telnet connections are required to login, this function handles that and lets you know if it was successful.
+    + Most Telnet connections are required to login; this function handles that and lets you know if it was successful.
+Please note it is just a wrapper for Read and Write calls to cover the most common scenario.
+If it doesn't work, roll your own TerminatedReads and Writes to service your specific UseCase.
       - Try login uses a 'terminator' (the character after which you start writing commands) to detect if the login was successful (default is ```>```).
 The terminator character is found after login and you can begin entering commands, for example, ```> configure``` - '>' is the terminator.
         If the terminator/linestarter is different to '>', you will need to specify it as a extra parameter. ```client.TryLoginAsync(\<username>, \<password>, \<Timout ms>, \<terminator>, \<lineFeed default='\\n'>)```
  - TerminatedRead - ```string s = await client.TerminatedReadAsync(\<value>, \<Timeout ms>)```